-Should someone who has been sexually assaulted seek medical care?
+Should someone who has experienced sexual violence seek medical care?

 Receiving medical care as soon as possible following a sexual assault or attempted sexual assault is extremely important for two reasons.
-First, the survivor may have suffered injuries of which she/he is unaware or unable to determine.
+First, the victim/survivor may have suffered injuries of which she/he is unaware or unable to determine.
 Testing, treatment and information regarding sexually transmitted diseases or pregnancy may also be needed.

-Second, if the survivor thinks that there may be any possibility that she/he will wish to pursue prosecuting the offender, a medical/legal examination for the collection of evidence is vital.
+Second, if the victim/survivor thinks that there may be any possibility that she/he will wish to pursue prosecuting the offender, a medical/legal examination for the collection of evidence is vital.
 Having evidence collected does not mean prosecution.
 The forensic evidence will be stored until there has been an investigation.
-While certain medical assistance can be received from a number of locations, Alliance Community Hospital is the only local place where evidence necessary for medical and forensic evaluation can be collected and secured for legal purposes.
+While certain medical assistance can be received from a number of locations, the only locations where evidence necessary for medical and forensic evaluation can be collected by a Sexual Assault Nurse Examiner (S.A.N.E. program) and secured for legal purposes are both in Canton; at either Aultman Hospital or Mercy Medical Center.

 For physical evidence to be present and useful, it is best collected as soon after the assault as possible; preferably within 12-24 hours and no later than 48-72 hours.
-It is best if the sexual assault survivor does not shower, bathe, douche, brush her/his teeth, eat or drink, or change clothing prior to going to the Emergency Room.
+It is best if the sexual assault victim/survivor does not shower, bathe, douche, brush her/his teeth, eat or drink, or change clothing prior to going to the Emergency Room.
 Doing so will destroy important physical evidence.
 If the person does take any of the above actions, it does not mean s/he should not go to the hospital.
 However, evidence collection may not be as productive.
 If the person changed clothes, she/he should take all articles of clothing won at the time of the assault to the hospital.
 These items will need to be retained as evidence.

 Since the crime of rape/sexual assault is a felony offense, hospital personnel are required by law to report the assault to a law enforcement officer.
-If the survivor has not already spoken to a law enforcement officer, hospital personnel will notify the police that an assault has occurred.
-A law enforcement officer will come to the hospital to speak with the survivor.
-It is always the survivor's right to decide whether or not to talk to law enforcement, but the police officer will want to hear directly from the survivor if s/he is unwilling to make a report.
+If the victim/survivor has not already spoken to a law enforcement officer, hospital personnel will notify the police that an assault has occurred.
+A law enforcement officer will come to the hospital to speak with the victim/survivor.
+It is always the victim/survivor's right to decide whether or not to talk to law enforcement, but the police officer will want to hear directly from the victim/survivor if s/he is unwilling to make a report.

-There is no charge for the examination at the hospital if the survivor cooperates with evidence collection.
-The survivor does not have to request prosecution in order to have the exam for free.

-If too much time has passed for a hospital exam to be useful, the survivor can also go to her/his own doctor or the Mount Union Student Health Center for an exam and testing for STDs and pregnancy.
+There is no charge for the examination at the hospital if the victim/survivor cooperates with evidence collection.
+The victim/survivor does not have to request prosecution in order to have the exam for free.
+If too much time has passed for a hospital exam to be useful, the victim/survivor can also go to her/his own doctor or the Mount Union Student Health Center for an exam and testing for STDs and pregnancy.
 In addition, STD testing can be conducted at the Alliance City Health Department or Planned Parenthood of Stark County in Canton.
 The cost of tests at these facilities is based on a sliding scale.
 Most college students can expect free or extremely reduced costs.
 Planned Parenthood also conducts pregnancy tests, as does the Alliance Pregnancy Center.
-Pregnancy tests at the Alliance Pregnancy Center are free.